Value-form: Money-form of value

-But for most of the history of human civilization, money was not actually universally used, partly because the prevailing systems of property rights and cultural custom did not allow many goods to be sold for money, and partly because many products were distributed and traded without using money.
-Also, several different "currencies" were often used side by side.
+But for most of the history of human civilization, currencies were not universally used as means of exchange, because (1) the prevailing systems of property rights and cultural custom did not allow many goods to be sold for money, (2) many products were distributed and traded without using money through forms of barter or reciprocal obligations, and (3) several different currencies were often used side by side.
 Marx himself believed that nomadic peoples were the first to develop the money-form of value (in the sense of a universal equivalent in trade) because all their possessions were mobile, and because they were regularly in contact with different communities, which encouraged the exchange of products.

-When money is generally used in trade, money becomes the general expression of the form of value of goods being traded; usually this is associated with the emergence of a state authority issuing legal currency.
-At that point the form of value appears to have acquired a fully independent, separate existence from any particular traded object (behind this autonomy, however, is the power of state authorities or private agencies to enforce financial claims).
+When money is generally used in trade, money becomes the general expression of the form of value of goods being traded; usually this is associated with the emergence of a state authority issuing legal currency (coinage).
+At that point the form of value appears to have acquired a fully independent, separate existence from any particular traded object (behind this autonomy, however, is the power of state authorities or private agencies to regulate trade, enforce financial claims, and control currency issues).
+Money then functions simultaneously as (1) the tangible form of appearance of value, (2) the primary means for the social recognition of value, and (3) the universal equivalent mediating commodity trade.

+Marx concludes about the money-form of value that: